Big B's Backyard

 The Pork Capital

 In Memphis, BBQ means pork.
-While you might find beef or chicken on some menus, the city is built on a foundation of pork shoulder and pork ribs.
-Memphis style is defined by its clean smoke flavor and its unique approach to seasoning.
+You might find beef or chicken on some menus.
+But the city is built on pork shoulder and pork ribs.
+Memphis style is all about clean smoke and a unique way of seasoning.

 Wet vs. Dry: The Rib Debate

-Memphis is famous for offering its ribs in two distinct styles:
+Memphis is famous for its ribs.
+You can get them in two ways:

-• Dry Ribs: These are coated with a generous amount of dry rub (paprika, garlic, onion, and various spices) before and after smoking.
-No sauce is applied.
-The flavor comes entirely from the meat, the smoke, and the spice crust.
+• Dry Ribs: These are coated with a lot of dry rub before and after smoking.
+No sauce is used.
+The flavor comes from the meat, the smoke, and the spices.

-• Wet Ribs: These are brushed with sauce before, during, and after the smoking process, resulting in a sticky, glossy finish.
+• Wet Ribs: These are brushed with sauce before, during, and after the smoke.
+This gives them a sticky, glossy finish.

 The Memphis Dry Rub

 The secret to Memphis BBQ is the rub.
-It’s typically heavy on paprika, which provides the characteristic deep red color, and includes a balance of savory spices.
-Unlike Kansas City, Memphis rubs often have less sugar, focusing more on a complex, savory profile.
+It’s usually heavy on paprika for that deep red color.
+It has a balance of savory spices.
+Unlike Kansas City, Memphis rubs often have less sugar.
+They focus more on a savory profile.

 BBQ Spaghetti and Pizza

-Memphis is also known for its creative use of BBQ meat.
-BBQ Spaghetti—where pulled pork and BBQ sauce are mixed with pasta—is a local staple.
-You’ll also find BBQ pizza and BBQ nachos as common menu items in the city’s legendary joints.
+Memphis is also known for being creative with meat.
+BBQ Spaghetti is a local staple.
+That’s where pulled pork and BBQ sauce are mixed with pasta.
+You’ll also find BBQ pizza and nachos at many of the city’s joints.

 The Sauce